menu

 Occupations and Workforce

-When you are in Fort Sumner, you'll notice that it is more blue-collar than most other communities in America.
-66.32% of Fort Sumner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fort Sumner is a village of construction workers and builders, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Fort Sumner who work in office and administrative support (12.19%), management occupations (6.82%), and maintenance occupations (4.13%).
+Fort Sumner is a blue-collar town, with 50.90% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fort Sumner is a village of construction workers and builders, service providers, and sales and office workers.
+There are especially a lot of people living in Fort Sumner who work in maintenance occupations (16.54%), office and administrative support (16.28%), and management occupations (9.30%).

 Setting & Lifestyle